avgsurfman/ros2pidocs/installation-notes.md

  	```
 	, then input your password.

+   	> [!NOTE]
-	ℹ️ If you would like to use X11 applications through X forwarding, append `-Y` or `-X`
+    	> If you would like to use X11 applications through X forwarding, append `-Y` or `-X`
-	to the command to forward the applications to your X server.
+	> to the command to forward the applications to your X server.

 	(Optional) Disconnect the peripherals (camera, monitor, keyboard)